SiddharthaMahendra/AirBnB-/README.md

 ## Results

-1.Our model could predict with alomst 90% accuracy the availability of a particular listing.
-2.We could also identify the most relevant features for the model which were the price and number of reviews followed by other fields.
+1.Our model could predict with alomst 90% accuracy the availability of a particular listing."\n" 2.We could also identify the most relevant features for the model which were the price and number of reviews followed by other fields.